 Interest income reflected interest earned on our cash equivalents, which were comprised of money market funds and bank certificates of deposit.

-Interest expense was primarily related to interest associated with borrowings under the SVB Credit Facility.
+Interest expense was primarily related to interest associated with borrowings from Silicon Valley Bank ("SVB Credit Facility").

 Income Taxes